-You’ve evaluated the benefits of solar power, and you’re ready to purchase panels for your home.
+You’ve evaluated the benefits of solar power, and you’re ready to buy solar panels for your home.
 But do you pay for professional installation or go the DIY route and install the system yourself?
 Before you make a decision, consider the pros and cons of each.

 DIY Solar Installation

 Many people don’t realize that they can install their own solar panel system.
 This installation method isn’t without its challenges, but it has some sizeable payoffs.

 First, let’s look at the pros of DIY solar installation.

 - Lower Costs: Solar kits are less expensive than hiring a solar power company, as you don’t have to pay for a professional to install your system.
 It can cost between $7 and $9 per watt to have solar panels professionally installed,1 meaning a 5 kilowatt (kW) system could cost between $35,000 and $45,000 before incentives.
 By installing a system yourself, you won’t have to deal with installation expenses, meaning you could bring pricing down to the $3-per-watt base cost.
 Those savings could bring the overall total to just $15,000—or less, depending on panel make and quality—for a 5 kW system.

 - Easy Access: As solar power has become a popular energy option for homes, you can purchase a home solar kit online at a wholesaler, like Solar Electric Supply, or at your local hardware store, like Home Depot.
 If you choose to work with a professional installer, you may have to wait several weeks to get the equipment and schedule an installation date.
 If you install the array yourself, you can do so on your schedule when you want.

 Now, let’s look at the main cons of DIY solar installation.